-ULTOMIRIS® (ravulizumab) Receives Marketing Authorization from Japan's Ministry of Health, Labour and Welfare (MHLW) for the Treatment of Adults with Paroxysmal Nocturnal Hemoglobinuria (PNH)
+ULTOMIRIS® (ravulizumab) Receives Marketing Authorization from European Commission for Adults with Paroxysmal Nocturnal Hemoglobinuria (PNH)

-June 18, 2019
+July 3, 2019

-- Physicians in Japan will soon be able to prescribe a treatment for PNH that requires fewer infusions, reducing the treatment burden for patients - - ULTOMIRIS has the potential to become the new standard of care for both complement inhibitor-naïve patients and patients switching from SOLIRIS® (eculizumab) -
+- ULTOMIRIS is the first approved, long-acting complement inhibitor for PNH, administered every other month, reducing the treatment burden for patients - - ULTOMIRIS has the potential to become the new standard of care for both complement inhibitor-naïve patients and patients switching from SOLIRIS® (eculizumab) -

-BOSTON--(BUSINESS WIRE)--Jun.
-18, 2019-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that Japan's Ministry of Health, Labour and Welfare (MHLW) has approved ULTOMIRIS[®] (ravulizumab), the first and only long-acting C5 complement inhibitor administered every eight weeks, for the treatment of adult patients with paroxysmal nocturnal hemoglobinuria (PNH).
+BOSTON--(BUSINESS WIRE)--Jul.
+3, 2019-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that the European Commission has approved ULTOMIRIS® (ravulizumab) - the first and only long-acting C5 complement inhibitor administered every eight weeks - for the treatment of adult patients with paroxysmal nocturnal hemoglobinuria (PNH) with hemolysis with clinical symptoms indicative of high disease activity, and also for adult patients who are clinically stable after having been treated with SOLIRIS® (eculizumab) for at least the past six months.

 PNH is an ultra-rare and severe disease that, when left untreated, may cause a wide range of debilitating symptoms and complications, including thrombosis.
-Thrombosis occurs when a blood clot presents inside a blood vessel, and slows or blocks the flow of blood through the circulatory system.
-Serious cases of thrombosis can occur throughout the body and result in organ damage, stroke, heart attack, and potentially premature death.
-1-8
+Thrombosis occurs when a blood clot presents inside a blood vessel and slows or blocks the flow of blood through the circulatory system.
+Serious cases of thrombosis can occur throughout the body and result in organ damage, stroke, heart attack, and potentially premature death.2-9